Skip to Content

 1) Use a Slow Cooker

 In our modern era, we have dozens of different appliances available to make cooking easier and faster, but one of my favorites for saving time is using a slow cooker.
 Slow cookers can be used for anything from making soups and stews to things like making homemade broth or even applesauce.
 I love being able to put a few ingredients together and then just let the slow cooker do the work while I do other things.
+Using a slow cooker saves you the time that you would spend standing at the stove stirring and allows you to do other things you need to do while your food is cooking.

 2) Make Ahead "Frozen Waffles"